Warmonkeyx2/lsba/PRD.md

 - **Sponsor selection in edit** - Only allow registered sponsors from dropdown; prevent manual text entry
 - **Knockouts exceeding wins** - Validate that KO count cannot exceed total wins
 - **Profile deletion confirmation** - Require explicit "Are you sure?" dialog before permanent deletion
+- **No upcoming fights for betting** - Show empty state in betting tab with prompt to generate fight cards
+- **Bet below minimum** - Validate and display error with specific minimum for event type
+- **Equal fighter strength** - Handle edge case where both fighters have identical stats (50/50 odds)
+- **Zero betting pool** - Display base odds calculated from fighter statistics only
+- **Heavy one-sided betting** - Allow odds to shift but cap maximum adjustment to prevent unrealistic lines
+- **Fighter with no ranking** - Use default strength score based on record and experience only
+- **Bet settlement with cancelled fight** - Provide mechanism to refund bets for cancelled bouts
+- **Multiple active bets on same fight** - Track and display all bets separately with individual potential payouts

 ## Design Direction